jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

     PREFERRED_PROVIDER_virtual/kernel = "linux-stable"

-Kernel recipes are here `meta-bbb/recipes-kernel/linux/`
+The kernel recipes are found here `meta-bbb/recipes-kernel/linux/`

 The default kernel recipe is `linux-stable_4.5.bb`

-Kernel patches and config file are searched for under `meta-bbb/recipes-kernel/linux/linux-stable-4.5/` because of this line in the kernel recipe

-    FILESEXTRAPATHS_prepend := "${THISDIR}/linux-stable-4.5:"

-The kernel config file is `meta-bbb/recipes-kernel/linux/linux-stable-4.5/beaglebone/defconfig`.

 If you had multiple *linux-stable* recipes, maybe